api-platform/docs/tutorial/index.md

 more innovative than them.

 But in critical area I've described previously, many things can be improved.
-Almost all existing solutions are still [designed and documented](https://symfony.com/doc/2.7/book/page_creation.html) to create websites the old way: a server generate then send plain-old HTML documents to browsers.
+Almost all existing solutions are still [designed and documented](https://symfony.com/doc/current/book/page_creation.html) to create websites the old way: a server generate then send plain-old HTML documents to browsers.

-[API Platform](https://api-platform.com) is a brand new set of tools to kickstart modern web projects.
-It's a framework for API-first projects built on top of Symfony.
+[API Platform](https://api-platform.com) is a new generation set of tools to kickstart modern web projects.
+It is a framework for API-first projects built on top of Symfony.
 Like other modern frameworks such as Zend Framework and Symfony, it's both a full-stack all-in-one framework and a set of independent PHP components and bundles that can be used separately.

 The architecture promoted by the framework will distrust many of you but read this tutorial until the end and you will